Fritz Wiese - Foreword 'Der Bucheinband - Historische und neuartige Einbände'

 About Fritz Wiese

-Fritz Wiese, born in 1900 (date of death unknown, if anyone knows, please let us know), is one of the most important bookbinding professors and authors of the 20th Century.
+Fritz Wiese (1900 - 1986) is one of the most important bookbinding professors and authors of the 20th Century.
 After completing his apprenticeship he worked as a finisher for Otto Dorfner in Weimar (photo above), before taking on a teaching position at the school for bookbinding masters in Munich.

 Throughout his career he published numerous books, notably his most famous one 'Der Bucheinband: Eine Arbeitskunde mit Werkzeichnungen', which is the go-to book for bookbinding students and apprentices in the German speaking world.
 A little less known is his last opus, 'Der Bucheinband – Historische und neuartige Einbände', where he shares some of his research into the field of novel bookbinding construction, a book which has inspired developments by many other contemporary bookbinders, including Edgard Claes and his hinge binding.